 Women for Sobriety

-WFS is a non-profit organization that helps women recover from substance abuse disorders.
+WFS is a non-profit organization that helps women recover from substance use disorder disorders.

 Adult Children of Alcoholics

 This is a support group for adult children that have experienced growing up in an environment where abuse, neglect, and trauma affected them.